 If you have a four-year diploma, you meet the second requirement.

 3. Do You Have a Criminal Record?

 A big part of the visa process will be submitting a criminal background check.
-In the United States this will be performed by the FBI.
+In the United States, this will be performed by the FBI.
 You will have to show the Korean Government that you have no criminal record in your home country.
 Anything on your record will exclude you from being able to teach.
-This include DUI, possession charges, or assault charges.
+This includes DUI, possession charges, or assault charges.

 If you don't have a criminal record, you meet the third requirement.